Label84/laravel-nederland-postcode/README.md

 ## Address Endpoint

-You can retrieve addresses by postcode and house number using the `addresses` endpoint.
+You can retrieve addresses by postcode and house number using the addresses endpoint.

+The `postcode` parameter is required, while `number` and `addition` are optional.

+The `attributes` parameter lets you include additional data in the response such as coordinates.

 ```php
 use Label84\NederlandPostcode\Facades\NederlandPostcode;